Umami Pot

 Torikawa Ponzu (Japanese Chicken Skin)

-When it comes to Japanese chicken skin dishes, Torikawa Ponzu is one of the most popular.
-Here, I will share two recipes to make it: one that retains the texture and flavor of the chicken skin, and another that makes it crispy.
-(The photo shows the version with the soft texture.)
+If you are looking for a recipe that uses chicken skin, be sure to try Torikawa Ponzu.
+Here, I will share two ways to make it: one that preserves the texture and flavor of the chicken skin, and another that makes it crispy.
+(The photo shows the version with the softer texture.)

 ↓ Step-by-Step Recipe